Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Establishes two primary offenses: (1) knowingly using a drone to conduct surveillance of, collect information from, or photograph a critical infrastructure facility or correctional facility without the prior written consent of the owner or designee; (2) delivering or attempting to deliver contraband by drone onto correctional facility property or adjacent property.
-Critical infrastructure includes petroleum, chemical, and pipeline facilities, electrical generation and substations, water and wastewater plants, telecommunications infrastructure, ports, and rail and freight facilities.
+Prohibits knowingly using a drone to conduct surveillance of, collect information from, or photographically or electronically record a critical infrastructure facility (petroleum, chemical, pipeline, electrical generation/substations, water/wastewater, telecommunications, port, rail, freight) or a correctional facility without the prior written consent of the owner or owner's designee.
+Separately prohibits delivering or attempting to deliver contraband by drone onto correctional facility property or adjacent property for the purpose of conveying contraband to an inmate.

 View source